Compressing Over-the-Counter Markets: The model

-We can now formally define the excess of a market.
-In fact, if, for a given market, there exists a net-equivalent operation that reduces the aggregated gross notional, we conclude that the original market exhibits trades that can be removed or modified without affecting the net positions of any market participant.

-Given the previous result, we can quantify the total level of excess in a market as the difference between the aggregate gross notional of a given market and the aggregate gross notional of the net-equivalent market with the minimum market aggregate gross notional.
-Formally, we define and quantify the excess in a market as follows:
+Using Proposition \ref{prop:minimum-notional}, the total level of excess in a market will be the difference between the aggregate gross notional of a given market and the aggregate gross notional of the net-equivalent market with the minimum market aggregate gross notional.

 \begin{definition}[Excess] The \textit{excess} in the market is defined as

 \end{definition}